edgexfoundry/edgex-compose/compose-builder/README.md

     dev:         Runs using local dev built images from edgex-go repo's
                  'make docker' which creates docker images tagged with '0.0.0-dev'
-    app-dev:     Runs using local dev built images from app-service-configurable repo's 'make docker' which creates docker images tagged with 'master-dev'
+    app-dev:     Runs using local dev built images from app-service-configurable repo's 'make docker' which creates docker images tagged with '0.0.0-dev'
     ds-modbus:   Runs with device-modbus included
     ds-bacnet:   Runs with device-bacnet included
     ds-camera:   Runs with device-camera included